mstrio > connection

 select_project(project=None, project_id=None, project_name=None)

-Select project for the given connection based.
+Select project for the given connection.

 Parameters: